swisskyrepo/PayloadsAllTheThings/Business Logic Errors/README.md

 * If a user can only comment once, use race conditions to see if multiple comments can be posted.
 * If the system allows comments by verified or privileged users, try to mimic these parameters and see if you can comment as well.
 * Attempt to post comments impersonating other users.

+### Rounding Error

+The report [hackerone #176461](https://web.archive.org/web/20170303191338/https://hackerone.com/reports/176461) describes a business logic flaw in a cryptocurrency platform (using XBT/Bitcoin), where an attacker exploits a rounding error in the internal transfer system to generate money out of nothing.

+The attacker initiate a transfer of 0.000000005 XBT (0.5 satoshi), this is below the system's minimum precision which is 1 satoshi minimum.

+* Sender's balance doesn't change.
+The algorithm might be rounded down to 0 satoshi.
+* Receiver's balance increases by 1 satoshi (0.00000001).
+The algorithm might be rounding up to 1 satoshi.

+The attacker generated 0.00000001 XBT from nothing, since there's no rate limit, OTP, or fraud detection, the attacker can automate this process and repeat it infinitely, effectively printing money.

+In this example, instead of rounding and rejecting or enforcing a minimum transfer, it ignores the deduction from the sender and credits the receiver.

 ## References